 Getting Ready: No experience necessary but you should be a solid swimmer and enthusiastic about this challenging adventure.
 Your guide will provide an overview of the day and outfit you with the right equipment.
 We’ll outfit you with a helmet, wetsuit, fins, lifejacket, booties and a riverboard.
 Everyone should be a solid swimmer and be in good physical condition.
 Guests must read and sign an acknowledgment of risk form before the trip.
 We’ll remind you that riverboarding is considered an extreme sport and we can’t guarantee your safety.
 There are inherent dangers in whitewater adventures and riverboarding involves inherent risk.
 Having noted that, we start each trip with an orientation, safety talk, and practice the basics before running each section of whitewater as a team.

 Montana’s Best Whitewater: Just thirty miles west of Missoula and only a two hour drive from Couer d’Alene the Clark Fork River picks up speed and tumbles into the Alberton Gorge with rollicking Class 2,3 and 4 rapids and absolutely stunning canyon scenery.
 With its legendary rapids Fang, Tumbleweed and Boateater, the Alberton Gorge is the premier summer whitewater adventure in Montana.

-Group Trips and Special Occasions: Few experiences rival the sheer fun, intensity and comradery that a group riverboarding adventure creates.
-Whether it’s a bachelor or bachelorette party, a group of co-workers, a teambuiding excursion or just a group of friends looking for a Montana’s best summer adventure, riverboarding is an unforgettable shared adventure that will leave you smiling and looking forward to your next “board meeting”.
+Group Trips and Special Occasions: Few experiences rival the sheer fun, intensity, and comradery that a group riverboarding adventure creates.
+Whether it’s a bachelor or bachelorette party, a group of co-workers, a teambuilding excursion or just a group of friends looking for a Montana’s best summer adventure, riverboarding is an unforgettable shared adventure that will leave you smiling and looking forward to your next “board meeting”.